 Wish lists are a key component of online shopping.
-Making it easy for someone to share and access a targeted list of products is a great way to make your visitor a returning visitor, encourage sharing and loyalty, and drive discoverability.
+Make it easy for someone to share and access a targeted list of products.
+This is a great way to make your visitor a returning visitor, encourage sharing and loyalty, and drive discoverability.
 Amazon does a great job with wish lists.
 The etailer is great at integrating wish lists into the shopping and browsing experience.
-These lists are easy to create, searchable by name or e-mail, and make helpful product gift suggestions based on the purchases of similar consumers.
+These lists are easy to create.
+They’re also searchable by name or e-mail.
+Additionally, they make helpful product gift suggestions based on the purchases of similar consumers.

 Suggestions and Categories

 We all have someone in our lives who has everything, or whom we don’t know all that well on our lists.
 Lists like “Gifts for Him” or “Gifts for the Tech Enthusiast” drive discovery and the coveted impulse buy.
-Additionally categories like “Gifts under $50” and “Stocking Stuffers” help your budget-conscious consumers make purchase decisions quickly and with a positive savings association.
+Additionally categories like “Gifts under $50” and “Stocking Stuffers” help your budget-conscious consumers make purchase decisions quickly.
+It also helps with a positive savings association.

 Branded applications are a great way to harness the power of mobile shoppers.
 Time-saving is a key component of online shopping.
 Integrating application-based lists into the in-store experience is a great way to ensure consumers make it to the register.
 The ability to seamlessly make and share lists from a mobile device helps with in-store discoverability, online list-making, sales, and driving traffic across the Web and in to brick-and-mortar stores. .